 My parents owned a Butcher’s Shop and we lived in the house next-door.
 My parents loved their garden and they loved to cook.
 In many ways my family was ahead of the times, every evening after school I would be dispatched first to the garden to pick vegetables and herbs and then to my Dad in the shop, to find out what he had set aside for dinner.
 I didn’t really appreciate it at the time, but as I got older, I realised that our good health was connected to my parent’s ability to prepare delicious healthy meals.

 Every weekend we would visit my grandparents on their beautiful mixed farm in Sussex.
 My Grandma bred poodles, kept hens, loved to bake and had a natural remedy for everything.
-It was through her that I developed an interest in medicinal herbs and the health promoting properties of meat, vegetables and fruit, studying them whilst helping her to cook.
+It was through her that I developed an interest in medicinal herbs and the health promoting properties of meat, vegetables, fruit and herbs, studying them whilst helping her to cook.
 My Grandad’s great love was his dogs, he bred working spaniels and performed the duties of game-keeper for a local estate.
 I learnt so much about dog behaviour and training from him.

 My childhood was spent riding horses, playing on the farm, working in the shop and learning everything there was to learn about animals, especially dogs.
 Most people really love dogs, but for me, dogs have always been a borderline unhealthy obsession.
 When I was born my family had a collie, and by the time I was nine I had my first dog, a spaniel called Bess.
 My parents instilled in me that having my own dog was a huge responsibility…it was not enough to just walk her, it meant I had to do everything for her.
 Preparing her food, health care, grooming, minor first aid, training, walking, well-being, etc.